Marwanleprodu91670/BLX-Clan-Script/README.md

     end)
 end)

-local autoFarmFromLucky = OPThings:AddToggle("Auto Farm From Lucky", false, function(state)
+-- Auto Farm From Lucky Toggle local autoFarmFromLucky = OPtab:AddToggle("Auto Farm From Lucky", false, function(state)
     getgenv().autoFarmFromLucky = state
     if state then
         for i = 1, 20 do